Streamertail

-The streamertails are hummingbirds in the genus Trochilus, that are endemic to Jamaica.
+The streamertails are hummingbirds in the genus Trochilus that are endemic to Jamaica.
 It is the type genus of the family Trochilidae.
-Today most authorities consider the two taxa in this genus as separate species, but some (e.g. AOU) continue to treat them as conspecific, in which case scitulus is a subspecies of T. polytmus.
-A wide range of common names apply to this combined species, including green-and-black streamertail, Jamaican streamertail or simply streamertail.
-The name streamertail is a reference to the greatly elongated rectrices of the males.
+Today, most authorities consider the two taxa in this genus as separate species, but some (e.g. AOU) continue to treat them as conspecific, in which case T. scitulus is a subspecies of T. polytmus.
+A wide range of common names applies to this combined species, including green-and-black streamertail, Jamaican streamertail, or simply streamertail.
+The name "streamertail" is a reference to the greatly elongated rectrices of the males.

 Taxonomy and species list

-The genus Trochilus was introduced in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
+The genus Trochilus was introduced in 1758 by Swedish naturalist Carl Linnaeus in the 10th edition of his Systema Naturae.
 The genus name is from the Ancient Greek τροχιλος/trokhilos, a small unidentified bird mentioned by Aristotle.
 Later authors assumed the word referred to a wren.
 The type species was subsequently designated as the red-billed streamertail.
-In his Systema Naturae Linnaeus included 18 species of hummingbird all of which he placed in Trochilus.
+In his Systema Naturae, Linnaeus included 18 species of hummingbirds, all of which he placed in Trochilus.
 Today, 12 of these species are still recognised, but only the red-billed streamertail is retained in its original genus.
 Two species are now placed in the genus.